Utsukushiki Zankoku na Sekai

 "Utsukushiki Zankoku na Sekai" (美しき残酷な世界) is a song by Japanese singer Yoko Hikasa, whose lyrics were written by Mike Sugiyama and music composed by Rei Ishizuka.
-The song was released on May 8, 2013, as the debut single of Hikasa from Pony Canyon, and is best remembered for its use as the ending theme for the first half of season one of Attack on Titan.
+The song was released on May 8, 2013, as the debut single of Hikasa from Pony Canyon, and is best remembered for its use as the first ending theme for the first season of Attack on Titan.

 Background and production

 The singer Yoko Hikasa had previous experience in voice acting and singing since first working on the April 2009 anime K-On!, but declined offers to debut as an artist.
-Her opinion reportedly changed after preforming for more major roles, citing specifically her experience of preforming live in the TV anime Ro-Kyu-Bu!.
+Her opinion reportedly changed after performing for more major roles, citing specifically her experience of performing live in the TV anime Ro-Kyu-Bu!.
 She decided to make her debut with a producer who had repeatedly called her beforehand.

 At the production press conference for Attack on Titan on December 8, 2012, Hikasa announced that she would sing the first ending theme for the anime.
 She followed up with the announcement by stating that "We're working hard on it, and I think it'll be a song that fits the world of the anime".
 The director of Attack on Titan Tetsurō Araki reportedly supervised the creation of the lyrics to ensure the song matched the theme the show was going for.
 Two months later on February 8, 2013, the title of the song was announced, and the information that the song would be released to the public from Pony Canyon on May 8 of the same year.
 It was also announced that CDs would be released for three consecutive months starting after this songs release, with an official website being opened to coincide with the announcement.
 As for the recording itself, it reportedly only took the short time of three hours to complete.